Back to home

 Privacy Policy

-This Privacy Policy (“Policy”) describes how ClarityHire, Inc. and its affiliates (collectively, “ClarityHire,” “we,” “us,” or “our”) collect, use, disclose, and otherwise process Personal Information in connection with our websites, applications, application programming interfaces, and related services (collectively, the “Service”).
+This Privacy Policy (“Policy”) describes how RoboMiri, a company registered with the Netherlands Chamber of Commerce (Kamer van Koophandel) under KVK number 42037140, with its registered office in Rotterdam, the Netherlands, trading as and operating the ClarityHire service (“RoboMiri,” “ClarityHire,” “we,” “us,” or “our”) collects, uses, discloses, and otherwise processes Personal Information in connection with our websites, applications, application programming interfaces, and related services (collectively, the “Service”).

 Please read this Policy carefully.
 By accessing or using the Service you confirm that you have read and understood this Policy, have the legal capacity and authority to do so, and agree to its terms together with our Terms of Service.
 If you do not agree, you must not access or use the Service.